GIST-CSBL/DD-PRiSM/README.md

     - test_comb: Test the Combination therapy model with the combination therapy dataset (return the loss and performance metrics)

-    - predict_comb: predict the viability of samples in the dataset with a trained Combination therapy model (return the real viabilities and the predicted viabilities)
+    - predict_comb: predict the viability of samples in the dataset with a trained Combination therapy model (return the real viabilities and the predicted liabilities)

 - A Dataset-related notebook
   - 01_Preprocessing.ipynb: Links to obtain the dataset used in this study, and preprocessing steps.

-    -

-- A Monotherapy model notebook
+    - Download data used in DD-PRiSM (Datasets for the training and the validation, Features, etc.)

+    - All needed data will be downloaded by following the notebook step-by-step

+- Main notebooks related to training and validation of models
   - 02_MonotherapyModel_Pretraining.ipynb: The pretraining of the Monotherapy model on NCI60 dataset.

     -